k-belanger/interactive-form/README.md

 ## Project Functions:
 - Focus is on first field when page loads.
-- Input field appears if Other is selected from Job dropdown.
+- Input field appears if "other" is selected from job dropdown.
 - Tshirt colors vary depending on the tshirt theme that is selected.
 - Activities that occur at the same time as one selected are disabled.
 - Total cost of activities updates as you select deselect options.